MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-configure-security-settings.md

 Defender for Business (preview) includes default policies that use recommended settings.
 These policies include:

 - [Next-generation protection settings](mdb-next-gen-configuration-settings.md) that determine how Microsoft Defender Antivirus and other threat protection features are configured; and
-- [Firewall settings](mdb-firewall.md) that determine what network traffic is permitted to flow to and from your company's Windows client devices.
+- [Firewall settings](mdb-firewall.md) that determine what network traffic is permitted to flow to and from your organization's Windows client devices.

 You can apply your default policies to Windows client devices during your initial setup process.
 You can also define new policies and edit existing policies to suit your business needs.